Design Your Liquibase Project

 Shared schema

-It's important for everyone using the same schema to agree on a deployment process.
-For example, one team may modify a shared script without realizing that it's a dependency for another team's automation.
-One solution is to keep all schema content in a single repository owned by one team.
+Everyone sharing a schema must agree on a deployment process.
+One model is to keep all schema content in a single repository owned by one team.
 When other teams want to make changes, they submit pull requests from their source control tool.
 Alternatively, each team can work in their own directory in the schema and try to minimize cross-team dependencies.

 Multiple schemas

-Using multiple schemas may make it easier to organize your data, which may be helpful in large databases containing many unique data structures.
-Also, using multiple schemas may prevent conflicts with source control merges or broken dependencies, help you store data backups, and let you customize user and application permissions for each schema.
+Using multiple schemas may make it easier to organize your data, prevent conflicts with source control merges or broken dependencies, help you store data backups, and let you customize user and application permissions for each schema.

 However, using multiple schemas means you may have to duplicate some of your data, which can make consistency more difficult.
 Depending on your automation tooling and workflow, you may also need to call Liquibase multiple times to send your code to production, which requires extra maintenance from your DevOps team.